 What’s the leading cause of medical errors in the US?
 Is it a lack of training?
 Fatigue?
 Incompetence?
 Is it under-qualified professionals trying to do too much?
 No.

 Miscommunication is the leading cause of medical errors in the US.
 Medical errors are still one of the leading causes of death.
 A report from Harvard showed that as many as 37% of severe injuries that resulted from medical errors could have been prevented with improved communication.
 An improved ability to communicate important information with patients could save lives.

 How Hearing Loss Impacts Medical Care

-Statistics can seem a little abstract and intangible so let’s look at important information you could miss with speaking with pharmacists, nurses, doctors and other professionals.
+Statistics can seem a little abstract and intangible so let’s look at important information you could miss with speaking with pharmacists, nurses, doctors, and other professionals.

-These medical providers may explain danger zones that indicate that you need medical attention.
+These medical providers may explain danger zones that indicate that you need medical care.
 If you don’t understand fully what the physician is communicating, you may miss important warning signs and delay getting help.

 Your pharmacist could try to warn you about dangerous side effects or drug interactions.
 You think you heard everything but you miss an important detail and end up in the hospital.

-Your physical therapist puts you on a strength-building regimen, but warns you against a certain activity.
+Your physical therapist puts you on a strength-building regimen but warns you against a certain activity.
 You miss the advice and suffer a serious fall as a result.

 Why Communicating Medical Information Is Especially Challenging